-In March 2016, we formally commissioned our new Myford biomanufacturing facility which doubled our manufacturing capacity.
+In March 2016, we formally commissioned our Myford biomanufacturing facility which doubled our manufacturing capacity.
 The 40,000 square foot facility, which is our second manufacturing facility, is designed to utilize single-use equipment up to the 2,000-liter manufacturing scale to accommodate a fully disposable biomanufacturing process for products in late stage clinical development to commercial.
-This facility has completed its initial process validation runs for an internal product and is ramping up to conduct multiple new process validation runs for its third-party customers.
-Completion of these process validation runs moves us a step closer to generating revenue from commercial production from this new manufacturing suite, provided our third-party customers' products are approved.
-The new facility is located adjacent to our current headquarters in Tustin, California.
+This facility is currently being utilized to complete multiple process validation runs for our third-party customers.
+As we complete these process validation runs, this moves us a step closer to generating revenue from commercial production from this new manufacturing facility, provided our third-party customers' products are approved.
+The facility is located adjacent to our current headquarters in Tustin, California.

 As we look to expand our CDMO capacity and capabilities, we are planning to construct a third manufacturing facility focused on products in clinical development, that we believe will further significantly increase our manufacturing capacity.
-We have secured a 25,000 square foot location in close proximity to our current campus and intend for the new clinical manufacturing suite to be complete and ready for clinical manufacturing activities in the first half of calendar year 2017.
+We have leased a 25,000 square foot building in close proximity to our current campus that could be utilized for construction of this new clinical facility.
+However, we are currently evaluating an alternative location that would allow us to utilize an existing manufacturing infrastructure that we believe may enhance manufacturing efficiencies and reduce the overall cost to construct our new facility.
+If we secure the alternative location in the near term, we would intend to utilize the aforementioned 25,000 square foot location as additional warehousing capacity.
+Due to our ongoing evaluations, we now anticipate that the new clinical manufacturing facility will be complete and ready for clinical manufacturing activities by the end of calendar year 2017.